programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/quickaccess/collection/collection.md

 ![](/assets/finder_context_en.jpg)

 Below the dynamic searches you find your own collections and collections shared by other users.
-By clicking on <i class="fas fa-chevron-right"> </i> *My collections* you can hide or show all collections.
+By clicking on <i class = "fa fa-chevron-right"> </i> *My collections* or <i class = "fa fa-chevron-right"> </i> *Shared collectins* you can hide or show all collections.
 Hold the `Ctrl` key at the same time, than also all hierarchically subordinate collectiona open.
 By clicking on a collection, the records in this collection are displayed on the right in the detail view for collections.
 Double-clicking on a record opens the detail view for the record to the right.
 Above the detail view for the collection you finde a toolbar.
 With the split button <i class="fa fa-columns"></i>, the main [search](../../find/find.html) opens next to the detail view for the collection.

 > NOTE: The sequence of the records in the collection can be changed with drag & drop.